-The migration crisis, which continues on the shores of the EU (amidst respective EU member states' unilateral attempts to physically deter migrants as well as the EU providing funds to nip migration in the bud in migrant-sending countries) and is manifested in areas like Ceuta suggests that African migrants will continue flowing to the EU.
-It appears there is no amount of exclusion that will deter them from migrating to Europe, as evidenced by some who are injured, while others drown and die.
+The migration crisis, which continues on the shores of the EU (amidst respective EU) member states' unilateral attempts to physically deter migrants as well as the EU providing funds to nip migration in the bud in migrant sending countries) and is manifested in areas like Ceuta suggests that African migrants will continue flowing to the EU.
+No amount of exclusion will deter them from migrating to Europe, as evidenced by some who are injured, while others drown and die.
 Others, still, manage to cross into Europe only to be arrested and deported back to their countries.
-This paper has argued that, by adopting a restrictionist and draconian immigration regime against African migrants, Europe is missing an opportunity for sustainable solutions and engagement with African countries.
-In a region like Ceuta, there are strong and historical cross border interactions, which need to be strengthened farther, so that there is a positive flow of people from Africa to the EU.
-The Ceuta region presents an opportunity for the EU to test and implement immigration policies that promote an unfettered flow of people.
-The value of this paper is that it detects a problem in the way the EU engages with African countries on matters of migration and suggests an overhaul of immigration policies that will result in the integration of migrants from Africa for the mutual sustainable development of both regions.
-Otherwise, in addition to cooperation and engagement at the policy level between the EU and African countries, coupled with the provision of financial support to stem migration from its source - which to us represents a pushing back by EU states of the borders with African states into Africa - some EU states implement measures including physical barriers, (military) patrols, etc. All this adds to the reinforcement of the European fortress against Africa.
-However, the strength of the 'space of flows' supersedes such efforts and suggests that the EU and Africa should devise more effective and sustainable mechanisms to deal with migration.
+In this paper, we have attempted to argue that by adopting a restrictionist and draconian immigration regime against African migrants, Europe is missing an opportunity for sustainable solutions and engagement with African countries.
+In a region like Ceuta, there are strong and historical cross-border interactions, which need to be strengthened farther, so that there is a positive flow of people from Africa to the EU, and vice versa.
+The Ceuta region presents an opportunity for the EU to test and implement immigration policies that promote an unfettered but meaningful flow of people.
+The value of this paper is that it detects a problem in the way the EU engages with African countries on matters of migration and. therefore, suggests an overhaul of immigration policies that will result in the integration of migrants from Africa for the mutual sustainable development of both regions.
+Otherwise, in addition to cooperation and engagement at the policy level between the EU and African countries, coupled with the provision of financial support to stem migration from its source - which to us represents a pushing back by EU states of the borders with African states into Africa - some EU states implement measures including physical barriers, (military) patrols, etc. This reinforces the European fortress against Africa.
+However, the strength of the "space of flows" (Castells, 1996; Scholte, 1996) supersedes such efforts and suggests that the EU and Africa should devise more effective and sustainable mechanisms to deal with migration.
 For as long as the fortification of Europe against migrants from Africa continues, the migration crisis on the shores of the Mediterranean Sea and Ceuta will continue.
 In other words, Fortress Europe is not a sustainable way to deal with migrants.
-Else the migrants will engage in dynamic and agentive (even if they are dangerous) ways to rupture the instruments of exclusion from below, hence the question remains: whither the fortress around the Mediterranean and Africa?
+Else the migrants will engage in dynamic and agentive (even if they are dangerous) ways to rupture the instruments of exclusion from below, which effectively undermines the fortress around the Mediterranean and Africa.